c3333/cpp-docs.de-de/docs/atl-mfc-shared/reference/cstringt-class.md

 ##  <a name="makelower"></a>CStringT:: makelower

-Konvertiert das `CStringT` -Objekt in eine Zeichenfolge in Kleinbuchstaben.
+Konvertiert das `CStringT` Objekt in eine Zeichenfolge in Kleinbuchstaben.

 ```
 CStringT& MakeLower();